mui/material-ui/docs/data/material/components/tabs/tabs.md

 - `<Tab />` - the tab element itself.
 Clicking on a tab displays its corresponding panel.
 - `<Tabs />` - the container that houses the tabs.
 Responsible for handling focus and keyboard navigation between tabs.
-- `<TabList />` - an alternative to the Tabs component, which automatically implements accessible tabs following [WAI-ARIA authoring practices](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
+- `<TabList />` - an alternative to the Tabs component, which automatically injects props to implement accessible tabs.
-- `<TabPanel />` - an optional card that hosts the content associated with a tab, which automatically implements accessible tabs following [WAI-ARIA authoring practices](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
+- `<TabPanel />` - the card that hosts the content associated with a tab.
-- `<TabContext />` - an optional top-level component that wraps the Tab List and Tab Panel components, which automatically implements accessible tabs following [WAI-ARIA authoring practices](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/).
+- `<TabContext />` - the top-level component that wraps the Tab List and Tab Panel components, and automatically injects props to implement accessible tabs.

 {{"demo": "BasicTabs.js"}}